 - 57. The BCWMC will continue to maintain a Channel Maintenance Fund through an annual assessment.
 This fund will be used to help finance minor stream maintenance, repair, stabilization and restoration projects and/or portions of larger stream restoration projects. - 58.
 The Channel Maintenance Fund may also be used to finance the BCWMC's share of maintenance projects that have a regional benefit, or to partially fund smaller, localized projects that cities wish to undertake. - 59.
 Major stream and streambank stabilization and restoration projects will be considered and prioritized by the BCWMC for inclusion in its annual CIP.
 Stabilization and restoration projects may include any or all of the following components: - Restoration of a stream or streambank area to the designed flow rate - Restoration or stabilization of a stream or streambank area that has either resulted in damage to a structure, or where structural damage is likely - Restoration or stabilization of a stream or streambank to reduce erosion, improve water quality, and improve riparian or in-stream habitat - Restoration or stabilization of a stream or streambank to address flooding, mitigation of water quality impairment, or minimizing the potential for water quality impairment - 60.
-The BCWMC will strive to implement stream and streambank restoration and stabilization projects that use soft armoring techniques as much as possible and wherever feasible. - 61.
-The BCWMC will consider improving natural habitat and navigability, and will consider the needs of pedestrians when planning and implementing near-stream and in-stream projects, and when rehabilitating existing projects. - 62.
-The member cities are responsible for funding maintenance and repairs that are primarily aesthetic improvements.
+Recognizing their benefits to biodiversity and more natural appearance, the BCWMC will strive to implement stream and streambank restoration and stabilization projects that use soft armoring techniques (e.g., plants, logs, vegetative mats) as much as possible and wherever feasible. - 61.
+The BCWMC will consider improving natural habitat and navigability, and will consider the needs of pedestrians when planning and implementing near-stream and in-stream projects, and when rehabilitating existing projects.

-- 63. The BCWMC will consider aesthetic and habitat values of future flood control and stabilization/restoration projects. - 64.
-For projects that will result in more than 200 yards of cut or fill, or more than 10,000 square feet of land disturbance, the BCWMC requires buffer widths adjacent to priority streams of 10 feet or 25 percent of the distance between the ordinary high water level and the nearest existing structure, whichever is less.
-The BCWMC will allow exemptions for public recreational facilities parallel to the shoreline (e.g. trails) up to 20 feet in width, with that width being added to the required buffer width.
+- 62. The member cities are responsible for funding maintenance and repairs that are primarily aesthetic improvements. - 63.
+The BCWMC will take into account aesthetic and habitat values of future flood control and stabilization/restoration projects. - 64.
+Member cities shall maintain and enforce buffer requirements adjacent to priority streams for projects that will result in more than 200 yards of cut or fill, or more than 10,000 square feet of land disturbance.
+Buffer widths adjacent to priority streams must be at least 10 feet or 25 percent of the distance between the ordinary high water level and the nearest existing structure, whichever is less.

+Allowable land uses, and vegetative criteria for buffers are specified in the BCWMC's Requirements for Development and Redevelopment (BCWMC, 2015, as amended).
+Member cities may allow exemptions for public recreational facilities parallel to the shoreline (e.g. trails) up to 20 feet in width, with that width being added to the required buffer width.